On Continuity of Separately Convex Preferences and Correspondences: Concluding Remarks

-Finally, non-convexity in preferences continues to be an important avenue for exploration.\fn{\cite{tr84} writes on the role of non-convexity in the context of market demand and large economies.} Recent work by \cite{hpz17} suggests useful implications of non-convexity for techniques in revealed preferences.
+The third remark concerns the behavioral implications of separate continuity under separate convexity along the directions initiated by \cite{ei41}, \cite{so65} and \cite{sc71}, and recently extended and applied to various settings by the authors of this paper.
+In particular, the results above can be used to obtain subjective expected utility representations under weaker behavioral assumptions and correspondingly weaker continuity requirements.
+Finally, non-convexity in preferences continues to be an important avenue for exploration.\fn{\cite{tr84} writes on the role of non-convexity in the context of market demand and large economies.
+See also \cite{kmu25et} on using the excess-demand approach to show the equilibrium in a Walrasian economy without the convexity assumption.} Recent work by \cite{hpz17} suggests useful implications of non-convexity for techniques in revealed preferences.
 We hope that by bringing separate convexity to the picture, we can stimulate applications in this area.